o3de/3p-package-scripts/README.md

  - PackageInfo.json, which describes the package (and must be at the root folder of the package)
  - A license file (such as LICENSE.TXT) that contains the license information.
 This file can be anywhere in the package.

 The PackageInfo "LicenseFile" field must point at the license file, relative to where the PackageInfo.json file is.
 The PackageInfo 'PackageName' field uniquely identifies a package and is also a unique key for it in terms of uploading / downloading.
-The "License field must be a SPDX license identifier or the word "Custom".
+The "License" field must be a [SPDX license](https://spdx.org/licenses/) identifier or the word "Custom".

 ```json
 {